 When seeking rehabilitation services for substance abuse, it is important for each person to find a treatment center that works for her needs.
 For a variety of reasons, some people prefer rehab centers that only accept patients of one gender.
 Seeking rehab for women can result in a more comfortable experience for many female patients, leading to a more effective experience overall.
-If you are struggling with substance abuse and women-only rehab centers sound right for your needs, call 1-888-287-0471 Who Answers? today to learn more about the best options available.
-You can also call on behalf of a friend or loved one.

 Why Women Seek Addiction Treatment